 Once you have identified the scope of the project, it's time to assign due dates for each task.
 These due dates should account for any unforeseen issues that may arise during the course of completing a job, within reason.
 As there’s always the risk of an unexpected delay that’s impossible to see ahead of time.
 Additionally, assigning due dates helps ensure that all parties are working towards completing the work or project in an efficient manner.
 And it shows your customers that you run a well-oiled, tight ship.

-3. Specify the labor and materials required
+3. Specify the labour and materials required

-After you've identified what needs to be done and set due dates for each task, it's important to specify which materials, labor or services will be required for each job.
+After you've identified what needs to be done and set due dates for each task, it's important to specify which materials, labour or services will be required for each job.
 This ensures that everyone involved knows exactly what supplies need to be purchased or rented before beginning a job so they can plan accordingly and budget properly.
 It also allows businesses owners to accurately track their costs associated with each job.

 4. Include relevant safety instructions